advanced-go/advanced-go/README.md

 The agent utilizes the following modules:

+1. example-agent - resiliency agent implementation
-1. example-domain - resources used by the agent to query timeseries access log and SLO data, and to create an agent activity audit trail
+2. example-domain - resources used by the agent: timeseries access log, SLO, and an agent activity audit trail
-2. example-host - a service host for the AI Agent
+3. example-host - a service host for the AI Agent
-3. example-test - a test application used to send timeseries and SLO data to the service host.
+4. example-test - a test application used to send timeseries and SLO data to the service host.

 [aima]: <https://aima.cs.berkeley.edu/>